cyberos01/project-Quicksight/README.md

 * **S3 Bucket:** Make a place online where you can put your Amazon data.
 It's like an organized folder for your stuff.

 * **Set Up QuickSight:** Get QuickSight ready so it can talk to your S3 bucket.
 Think of it as giving QuickSight a key to unlock the bucket and look at your data.
 This way, QuickSight can make your Amazon data look nice and useful.
+* # Installation
+You don't have to install AWS QuickSight like a regular program because it's on the internet.
+But, you do need special permission to use it, kind of like a key to open the door.
 * # Configuration

 **To set up AWS QuickSight and S3, do the following:**